Rindbee/godot-docs-l10n/classes/ru/class_displayserver.rst

 |void| **set_system_theme_change_callback**\ (\ callable\: :ref:`Callable<class_Callable>`\ ) :ref:`🔗<class_DisplayServer_method_set_system_theme_change_callback>`

-Устанавливает ``callable``, который должен вызываться при изменении настроек темы системы. Метод обратного вызова не должен иметь аргументов.
+Sets the callback that should be called when the system's theme settings are changed. ``callable`` should accept zero arguments.

-\ **Примечание:** Этот метод реализован на Android, iOS, macOS, Windows и Linux (X11/Wayland).
+\ **Note:** This method is implemented on Android, iOS, macOS, Windows, and Linux (X11/Wayland).

 .. rst-class:: classref-item-separator